Preparing for Distance Teaching and Advising (Best Practices)

 Do You Use Textbook Ancillaries?

-As you design and test your new Ultra courses, please be sure to check that any third-party tools you plan to use have been updated.
+As you design and test your Blackboard courses, please be sure to check that any third-party tools you plan to use have been updated.
 Third-party tools may include ancillaries for your textbooks, any audio or video captured content, or proctoring software.
 ITS has updated most of these tools, but there are likely some we are not aware of that will need to be addressed before fall courses begin.

 Additional Options